NOCKTOWL/NOCKTOWL/README.md

 ###

 <h3 align="left">Hello World!
 This is Mehedi Hasan Nabil aka Nocktowl.
-I am currently an undergrad student who is heavily invested in programming and web development.
+I am a recent graduate who is heavily invested in programming and web development.
 Have a look around my profile and thanks a bunch for paying me a visit!</h3>

 ###